-“One of Singapore’s most inventive literary voices” (F Zine), Wen-yi Lee is the author of The Dark We Know (Gillian Flynn Books), a gothic YA horror inspired by Spring Awakening, and When They Burned the Butterfly (Tor/Wildfire), an adult historical fantasy duology about postcolonial Singapore’s Chinese secret societies.
-A Clarion West Workshop alum, her short fiction and essays have appeared in Lightspeed, Uncanny, Strange Horizons, Nightmare, and Reactor, among others, as well as best-of collections and anthologies including Best New Singapore Short Stories and the USA Today-bestselling Amplitudes: Stories of Queer and Trans Futurity.
-Her work usually revolves around problem women, haunted bodies, and history.
+“One of Singapore’s most inventive literary voices” (F Zine), Wen-yi Lee is the Nebula Award-nominated author of The Dark We Know (Gillian Flynn Books, 2024), a gothic YA horror inspired by Spring Awakening; and When They Burned the Butterfly and Where Rivers Made the Gods (Tor/Wildfire, 2025/2027), an adult historical fantasy duology about a girl gang in postcolonial Singapore’s Chinese secret societies.
+She is also the editor of YA horror anthology The Kids Came Back Wrong (Bloomsbury, 2027).

 (Photo: Gianna Chun)